LearnTeachCode/intro-javascript-class/week-4/4-1-project-prompts.md

   - Do you have any suggestions for improving the data model(s) used and how they're implemented in the code?

   - Any other suggestions for improving the code?

 ## 8. Identify actionable next steps

 Finally, reflect on what you've learned so far and discuss ideas for what to work on next.

-**Discussion prompts:**
+**For students to answer:**

+  - What did you learn today?

   - What areas of JavaScript programming and/or HTML could you use the most practice with?

-  - What are some new tools, techniques, or topics you'd like to learn next?

   - What's the next feature you'd like to add to your app?
 What would be the most useful for users of your app, and what would be the most interesting for your own learning goals?

   - How would you prioritize your list of feature ideas?
 (First, second, third... etc)

-  - What are some resources (tutorials, reference pages, videos, books, etc) that would help guide you towards achieving your next learning goals and feature ideas for your app?
-Discuss this and then if there's time, look things up online and bookmark some resources that look helpful!

   - Be sure to ***write down your action plan.*** You can publish this directly in your GitHub project, or anywhere else where you'll remember to find it later.

 <hr/>